hlcolani/privasmart/README.md

 # Privasmart

 Privasmart is a Google Chrome extension that helps users understand complex privacy statements.
-When signing up for a site with a privacy statement, Privasmart prompts them to answer a quiz question.
+On a site with a privacy statement, Privasmart creates a popup quiz question.
 If incorrect, the user is redirected to a decoded version of the policy in simplified English.

 ## Getting Started